uclalawcovid19behindbars/historical-data/README.md

 - Population data not yet present (as of posting on December 3rd 2020).
 Except to have this in within the next few weeks.
 - Removed two observations of "GEO" prison that had no data associated with them.

+## North Carolina Notes
+The following facilities seem to be reporting active cases rather than cumulative cases in the column `Residents.Confirmed`:
+* Wilkes CC
+* Marion CI
+* Foothills CI
+* Central Prison
+* Alexander CI

+Because the facilities did not provide any specification, we're leaving the counts as-scraped.